bekk/bekk-christmas/post/functional/types-and-kinds.md

 ### Higher-kinded types

 An `Int` or a `String` is just a value.
-In a pure functional language we can think of values as functions that take no arguments and return a value: Since there are no side effects and no arguments, the outcome must be predetermined.
-We can conceptualize the *order* of a function as the level of abstraction it has from being a value, and thus values have order 0.
+In a pure functional language we can think of values as functions that take no arguments and return a value: Since there are no side effects and no arguments, the outcome is predetermined.
+We can conceptualize the *order* of a function as its level of abstraction from values.
+In this interpretation, values are functions of order 0.

-A step up from values we have what are normally considered functions; a construct that operates on inputs and outputs that are values (i.e. of order 0), so their level of abstraction is higher; they are of order 1.
+A step up from values we have what are normally considered functions; a construct that operates on inputs and outputs that are values, so their level of abstraction is higher - they are of order 1.
 In general, a function of order *n* operates on inputs and outputs of order less than *n*.

 A higher-order function is a function with order greater than 1 (who'd-a thunk it!) - in other words a function that operates on other functions.
 In an analogous way, a higher-kinded type is a type that operates on other types so that their level of abstraction from concrete types is greater than 1.